Skip to:

 - Eggs: Including those used as ingredients in baked goods or pasta.

 Ensuring a balanced intake of essential nutrients is key for vegans.
-Here’s how to get the nutrients often found in animal products:
+Here’s how to confidently get the nutrients often found in animal products:

 - B Vitamins (especially B12): Vitamin B12 is crucial and less common in plant foods.
 Vegans should consider B12-fortified foods (like some plant milks and cereals) or take a reliable B12 supplement.
 Regular blood checks are recommended to monitor levels.

-Vegan Ingredients
+Exploring Versatile Vegan Ingredients

-- Tofu and Tempeh: Versatile plant-based proteins.
+- Tofu and Tempeh: Incredibly versatile plant-based proteins for any meal.

-- Plant-Based Milks: Soy, almond, oat, coconut, and more.
+- Plant-Based Milks: Soy, almond, oat, coconut, and many more varieties to explore.

 The growing demand for vegan options means you'll find an ever-expanding array of animal-free products in most supermarkets and health food shops.
 As a delightful example, Knorr is proud to offer products like Flora Freedom, a versatile dairy-free and vegan spread perfect for spreading, cooking, and baking!